 Pine trees are evergreens, and their needles provide a unique soil conditioner and mulch.
 Having two or three-inch layers of pine needles can help with water retention and protect the ground from temperature changes.
 These needles can also be added to your compost pile.
 Simply separate them and mix them with weeds and grass clippings.
 Applying compost buffers the acidity.

-One of the significant concerns about using pine needles as mulch is the rate of decomposition.
+One of the significant concerns about using Choose a rake is the rate of decomposition.
 Fortunately, you can speed up the process by using foliage high in nitrogen like manure, grains, or blood meal.
 You’ll need to keep turning them around to keep the temperatures high.
 It may take up to two months for pine needles to fully decompose.

 Pine needles are fluffy and light, something that makes them simple to spread.
 They don’t compact a lot as they decompose, which means it doesn’t become too thick.
 It’s easy to get pine needles as pine trees drop their old needles once a year.